electronics4fun/PartDb-Altium-Connector/README.md

 ### Settings in Altium
 - setup a database connection (DbLib) and connect to your database via ODBC
 - use the settings from the image "AltiumSettings".
-Note that in your case the table/view is called "allParts" or the name that you have given.
+Note that in your case the table/view is called "allParts" or the name that you have given
 - the symbols and footprints must be available in file libraries (PcbLib/SchLib)
+- In the "Connection string" use your own password, server and port settings

 ![Altium Settings](/doc/AltiumDbLibSettings.jpg)